 FIRST Tech Challenge is considered a high school program, but if a middle school team has had several years of FIRST LEGO League experiences, and is ready to move up to their next challenge, then FIRST Tech Challenge might be the right fit.
 Teams should be careful not to have a middle school student on a team with a upper-class high school student.

-The rules and field design of ULTIMATE GOAL will be released on September 12, 2020.
-Check-out the FIRST website for the Game Manuals Part 1 & 2 (Remote and Traditional Format) and the ULTIMATE GOAL page and the FTC-Iowa 2020-2021 Season.
+The rules and field design of PowerPlay will be released on September 10, 2022 and the FIRST website will be the place to go to find the PowerPlay Game Manuals Part 1 & 2 (Remote and Traditional Format).

 FIRST Tech Challenge-Iowa Registration